doug-moen/openscad2/rfc/Complex_Geometry.md

 * It completely avoids mesh representation.
 * It is a simple format (compared to the byzantine complexity of AMF or 3MF), and is easy to implement.
-* It is fairly easy to slice, as the representation is close to the g-code: it's already organized into slices.
+* It is easy to slice, as the representation is close to the g-code: it's already organized into slices.
+* The combination of SVX and F-Rep can give designers low-level control over each voxel the printer prints.
 * An SVX file is on average half the size of the equivalent binary STL file [[Shapeways, 2015](http://abfab3d.com/2015/02/27/voxels-versus-triangles/)].
   This does mean that SVX files for models too complex for STL could be gigabytes in size.